MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-authenticate-v1.md

 ### What tools are compatible with this task?

-This task will configure tools that support [NuGet cross platform plugins](/nuget/reference/extensibility/nuget-cross-platform-plugins).
-Today, that includes nuget.exe, dotnet, and recent versions of MSBuild with built-in support for restoring NuGet packages.
+This task configures tools that support [NuGet cross platform plugins](/nuget/reference/extensibility/nuget-cross-platform-plugins).
+The tools currently include nuget.exe, dotnet, and recent versions of MSBuild with built-in support for restoring NuGet packages.

 Specifically, this task will configure:
-* nuget.exe, version 4.8.5385 or higher
+* nuget.exe (version 4.8.5385 or higher)
-* dotnet / .NET 6 SDK or higher (NuGetAuthenticateV0 required .NET Core 2.1 that is now out of support)
+* dotnet / .NET 6 SDK or higher (a previous version of this task, NuGetAuthenticateV0, requires .NET Core 2.1, which is no longer supported)
-* MSBuild, version 15.8.166.59604 or higher
+* MSBuild (version 15.8.166.59604 or higher)

-However, upgrading to the latest stable version is recommended if you encounter any issues.
+Upgrading to the latest stable version is recommended if you encounter any issues.

 ### I get "A task was canceled" errors during a package restore.
 What should I do?

-Known issues in NuGet and in the Azure Artifacts Credential Provider can cause this type of error and updating to the latest nuget may help.
+Known issues in NuGet and in the Azure Artifacts Credential Provider can cause this type of error, and updating to the latest nuget may help.

 A [known issue](https://github.com/NuGet/Home/issues/8198) in some versions of nuget/dotnet can cause this error, especially during large restores on resource constrained machines.
 This issue is fixed in [NuGet 5.2](/nuget/release-notes/nuget-5.2-rtm), and .NET Core SDK 2.1.80X and 2.2.40X.
 If you are using an older version, try upgrading your version of NuGet or dotnet.
 The [.NET Core Tool Installer](dotnet-core-installer-v1.md) task can be used to install a newer version of the .NET Core SDK.

 There are also known issues with the Azure Artifacts Credential Provider (installed by this task), including [artifacts-credprovider/#77](https://github.com/microsoft/artifacts-credprovider/issues/77) and [artifacts-credprovider/#108](https://github.com/microsoft/artifacts-credprovider/issues/108).
 If you experience these issues, ensure you have the latest credential provider by setting the input `forceReinstallCredentialProvider` to `true` in the NuGet Authenticate task.
 This setting will also ensure your credential provider is automatically updated as issues are resolved.

-If neither of the above resolves the issue, please enable [Plugin Diagnostic Logging](https://github.com/NuGet/Home/wiki/Plugin-Diagnostic-Logging) and report the issue to [NuGet](https://github.com/NuGet/Home/issues) and the [Azure Artifacts Credential Provider](https://github.com/microsoft/artifacts-credprovider/issues).
+If neither of the above resolves the issue, enable [Plugin Diagnostic Logging](https://github.com/NuGet/Home/wiki/Plugin-Diagnostic-Logging) and report the issue to [NuGet](https://github.com/NuGet/Home/issues) and the [Azure Artifacts Credential Provider](https://github.com/microsoft/artifacts-credprovider/issues).

 ### How is this task different than the NuGetCommand and DotNetCoreCLI tasks?